 CCTV Camera Pros recently had a customer ask the following question regarding how to connect a CCTV DVR to a wireless network (assuming that the DVR does not have built in WIFI).

 I purchased an H.264 DVR about a month ago, and it works great.
 Because of the location of my CCTV cameras, I must keep it at one end of my house, whereas I have my network router at the other end with the fiber optics internet connection.
 Is it possible to connect the DVR to a 2nd router set up as a bridge in order to connect to the network and over the internet, or must the DVR be directly connected to the main router?

 Although we always recommend hard wiring surveillance DVRs via CAT5 for network connectivity, we realize that this is not always feasible.
 In cases where hard wiring a DVR is not possible, you can connect the DVR to a wireless network bridge.
 Please see the below network diagram.

 The WIFI-AP3500 wireless access point can be configured in wireless bridge mode which allows it to connect to a WIFI access point.
-In this diagram an iDVR-E4 is hard wired via CAT5 to a WIFI-AP3500.
+The WIFI bridge is connected to the network port on the security camera DVR via CAT5.
 The AP3500 bridge is configured to connect over WIFI to a Cisco LinkSys router.

 How to connect a surveillance DVR to a Wireless Router